 ABC focuses on areas that we call BirdScapes, where conservation opportunities overlap with key habitat for birds, developing and implementing best management practices coupled with incentives to ensure that bird habitat is sustainably conserved.

 While waterfowl and raptor populations have responded very positively to conservation action, most other groups of birds are still showing significant long-term declines, and a substantial increase in resources is needed to help these species follow waterfowl back to robust population levels.
-Many effective habitat conservation projects are demonstrating that this can be done, and some bird groups are showing recent signs of positive response as a result.
+Many effective habitat conservation projects are demonstrating that this can be done, and some bird groups (such as grassland birds) are showing recent signs of positive response as a result.

 These groups include: shorebirds with more a 37.4% loss, grassland birds a 53.3% loss, aerial insectivores a 31.8% loss, Arctic tundra species a 23.4% loss, western forest birds a 29.5% loss, arid land birds a 17% loss, boreal forest birds a 33.1% loss, and eastern forest birds a 17.4% loss.
 Thanks to strong conservation measures, wetland birds show an overall 13% gain.

 Within these broad groupings, the U.S. WatchList further identifies 270 specific bird species and subspecies as being of particular conservation concern.
 Of these, ABC has so far made 65 species and subspecies priorities for program action.

 ABC works to conserve bird species and subspecies of conservation concern as defined by the U.S. WatchList, and to aims to maximize the abundance and diversity of bird species – including the phenomenon of mass bird migration – by conserving habitat that benefits multiple bird species.